WICG/dbsc/DBSCE/Overview.md

 ## Why DBSC(E)?

-While the original DBSC proposal is focused on providing a mechanism for browsers to bind session credentials to a device, it still remains vulnerable to malware that can run on a device during any web application signin/login.
-If a malware happens to be already running in the device, it can force the user to login, and provide its own binding keys (asymmetric key pair) to the web application, there by gaining the ability to steal the session.
+While the original DBSC proposal enables browsers to bind session cookies to a device, it still remains vulnerable to on devie malware.
+Such a malware can inject its own binding keys if it is present during signin/session establishment, or it can force the user to signin, and provide its own binding keys (asymmetric key pair) to the web application, there by gaining the ability to steal the session.
 Any upcoming sessions after this, even with DBSC, will not be reliable.
+Hence a temporary malware presence in the system can result in permanent session compromise in certain cases.

-DBSC(E) aims to mitigate this risk by introducing the concept of key generation (asymmetric device-bound key) during the device registration and binds all the future sessions to the key.
-Enterprises can decide when and how to generate device bound keys, however, DBSC(E) allows for a given session to be bound to the device, if the device registration is performed when there is no malware on the device (a state referred to as ["clean room"](#device-registration-client)) e.g. before giving a device to an employee.
-Device registration is also expected to be a once-in-a-lifetime protected operation, and hence the user will not be required to perform this operation again, reducing opportunities for malware to extract session credentials of the device.DBSC(E) makes it impossible for malware to compromise a device during signin/login, but DBSC(E) doesn't protect a given session if the malware is present during the device registration.
+DBSC(E) aims to mitigate this risk by introducing the concept of once-in-a-lifetime protected [device registration](#device-registration) operation and binds all the future sessions to a binding key that can be cryptographically proven to be on the same device.
+DBSC(E) allows for a given session to be bound to the device, if the device registration is performed when there is no malware on the device (a state referred to as ["clean room"](#device-registration-client)) e.g. an enterprise registering a device before giving a device to an employee.
+Device registration is also expected to be a once-in-a-lifetime protected operation, hence the user will not be required to perform this operation again, reducing opportunities for malware to compromise a user session.
+DBSC(E) makes it impossible for malware to compromise a device during signin/login, but DBSC(E) doesn't protect a given session if the malware is present during the device registration or if the malware is persistent on the device and uses device-bound sessions to exfiltrate application data rather than the sessions.

 ## How does it integrate with DBSC?